What Does the Student Debt Relief Plan Mean for You?

 “In keeping with my campaign promise, my Administration is announcing a plan to give working and middle class families breathing room as they prepare to resume federal student loan payments in January 2023.” – President Biden

 No payments and no interest is great news for those of us with medical school loans.
 President Biden also announced $10,000 worth of student loan forgiveness for those eligible as part of the Student Debt Relief Plan.
 The logistics are still in the works and borrowers will need to qualify for and apply for it.
-Currently, the application has yet to be released but keep an eye out for announcements on studentaid.gov.
+Currently, the Federal Student Loan Debt Relief application is open until December 31, 2023.

 Naturally, the announcement sparked a ton of questions.
 This is not a political post, but rather a helpful resource to answer questions regarding the recent change in student loan policy.
 If you’re wondering what this new plan means for you, here are the answers to some frequent questions below.